Archaeological Site File Services

 Results from remote research will include:

-- Site records for sites within the search radius, if they are scanned
+- Site records for sites within the search radius, if they are digitized

-- A table of basic site data and map location for sites within the search radius, if they are not scanned
+- A table of basic site data and map location for sites within the search radius, if they are not digitized

 - A list of known report references (list will not be comprehensive)

-- Survey reports from list of known report references, if they are scanned and small enough files to email
+- Survey reports from list of known report references, if they are digitized and small enough files to email

-- Unscanned documents can be added to a list of items to scan and send at a later date, if requested
+- Undigitized documents can be added to a list of items to scan and send at a later date, if requested

 As circumstances change, limited in-person appointments may become available.
 When the TDOA office reopens to site file researchers, an email announcement will be sent out and this website will be updated accordingly.